sebaleoperez/aventura-ia/README.md

 # Resource configuration
 The following environment variables must be configured:
-"AZURE_OPENAI_ENDPOINT": The URL of your Azure Open AI resource "AZURE_OPENAI_API_KEY": The access key to your Azure Open AI resource "DEPLOYMENT_SLOT_NAME": The name of the deployment slot for your text generative model "DALLE_SLOT_NAME": The name of the deployment slot for your image generative model "MAX_TOKENS": The maximum number of tokens that can be generated in a response "TEMPERATURE": Controls the randomness of the generated responses (0.0 - 1.0)
+"AzureOpenAiEndpoint": The URL of your Azure Open AI resource "AzureOpenAiApiKey": The access key to your Azure Open AI resource "AzureOpenAiDeploymentId": The name of the deployment slot for your text generative model "DalleEndpoint": The URL of your Azure Open AI resource for Dall-e "DalleApiKey": The access key to your Azure Open AI resource for Dall-e "DalleDeploymentId": The name of the deployment slot for your Dall-e

 # Considerations
 - This project is an experiment, so the code may not be the most efficient or elegant.
 If you have suggestions for improvement, you can contribute :)